See my up-to-date list of the best Black Friday store, category, and brand deals and best prices on products I recommend.

 Note that it’s the Roval Terra CLX II I’ve reviewed here.
 The first generation Terra CLX (heavier and no longer made), Terra CL (different hub and spokes, heavier), Terra C (different rim, hub, and spokes, considerably heavier), and Terra CLX EVO (dedicated gravel wheels) while less expensive, perform differently enough not to be considered in the same all-road performance discussion with the Terra CLX II.

 And at its US$2500, £2500, or €2850 retail price, while not cheap, the Roval Terra CLX II is still less than its all-road competition in most currencies.
-You can order it while supporting the site’s ability to provide more independent reviews like this one at no additional cost to you when you buy it through these links to Performance BikeTredz (10% off with code ITKTDZ10), and Cyclestore, each an online store I’ve vetted and recommend for their competitive prices, selection, customer satisfaction, and reader support.
+You can order it while supporting the site’s ability to provide more independent reviews like this one at no additional cost to you when you buy it through this link to Performance Bike.

 See how this wheelset compares to others in my review of the Best All Road Wheels.